 Figure: Washers mounted samples.
 Scotch tape is used as windows on both sides of the washer.

-3. In Kimbel Chase KIMAX Melting capillaries (or equivalent) - see above for details.
+3. Liquids optional: Kimbel Chase KIMAX Melting capillaries (or equivalent) - see above for details.
 Do NOT send thin wall capillaries (Charles Supper), they break too often in shipping and during sample manipulation at the beamline.
 Seal end of capillaries by epoxy or other appropriate and reliable method.
 Fill at least 5 mm of capillary with sample.
 Attach to the end of capillary sticker with user name and sample name.
 Sample name must be less than 15 characters (letters/numbers ONLY).

 If your samples need different mounting, talk with staff and get prior approval!!!